CheatCodeSam/website/README.md

 You can expect topics like physics simulation, algorithms, web development, game development, or whatever else I find to be interesting at a given time.

+## Contributing

+As this is my personal website, I control its content and style.
+However, if you spot any typos, incorrect information or bugs, feel free to open an issue or a pull request.

 ## Website structure

 This website is made with <a href="https://astro.build/">Astro</a>.
 It's very lightweight and performant, and its [content collections](https://docs.astro.build/en/guides/content-collections/) suit my use case quite well.